nagdevAmruthnath/Bio7_Classification/README.md

 For some edge detection methods a ';' separator can be set, too, for different sets of edge settings (Difference of Gaussian, Lipschitz, Gabor, Convolve) resulting in one image layer each.

+All settings for classification can be stored or reopened with the 'Load/Save Configuration' actions in a simple text file.

 In the Settings tab the path to the R and ImageJ macro scripts can be set if necessary (or easier simply change the default scripts).

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
 It is also possible